mpanighetti/install-or-defer/README.md

     - This message uses the following dynamic substitutions:
         - `%DEFER_HOURS%` will be automatically replaced by the number of hours remaining in the deferral period.
-        - The section in the {{double curly braces}} will be removed when this message is displayed for the final time before the deferral deadline.
+        - The section in the {{double curly brackets}} will be removed when this message is displayed for the final time before the deferral deadline.
+        - The section in the [[double square brackets]] will be removed if an update is not required.

-- `MSG_RESTART_HEADING`
+- `MSG_ACT_HEADING`
-    The heading/title of the message users will receive when they must restart immediately.
+    The heading/title of the message users will receive when they must run updates immediately.

-- `MSG_RESTART`
+- `MSG_ACT`
-    The body of the message users will receive when they must restart immediately.
+    The body of the message users will receive when they must run updates immediately.

     - This message uses the following dynamic substitution:
         - `%UPDATE_MECHANISM%` will be automatically replaced by either "App Store > Updates" or "System Preferences > Software Update" depending on the version of macOS.
+        - The section in the [[double square brackets]] will be removed if an update is not required.

 - `MSG_UPDATING_HEADING`
     The heading/title of the message users will receive when updates are running in the background.

 - `MSG_UPDATING`
     The body of the message users will receive when updates are running in the background.

+    - This message uses the following dynamic substitution:
+        - `%UPDATE_MECHANISM%` will be automatically replaced by either "App Store > Updates" or "System Preferences > Software Update" depending on the version of macOS.
+        - The section in the [[double square brackets]] will be removed if an update is not required.

 ### Timing